crisperdue/prooftoys-site/content/logic-pix-truth.md

 true for all possible values of the variables, these sorts of statements are sometimes described as *universally* true.
 We will sometimes refer to them as "true everywhere".

+If you are satisfied with this summary and don't like looking at pictures about abstract mathematics you could skip the rest of the page.
+After all, you can always come back later.

 ### Statements with "or"